CANDY-LINE/candy-red/README.md

 Since your RPi has the default hostname `raspberrypi`, you will get confused when you have 2 or more devices and they're online.

-You can change the host name by modifying `/etc/hosts`.
-Here is a brief instruction.
+You can change the host name by either `sudo raspi-config` or modifying `/etc/hosts`.
+Regarding the latter method, here is a brief instruction.

 ```
 $ export NEW_NAME="my-ltepi" # Modify my-ltepi as you like